apostrophecms-legacy/apostrophe-blog-2/README.md

 /my/blog/2014/11/12/wednesday-update
 ```

-If this doesn't suit your needs, just set the `datesInSlugs` option to `false`.
+If this doesn't suit your needs, just set the `dateInSlug` option to `false`.

 If you are reading this late and already have content with dates, you can remove them: